trpc/trpc/README.md

 function createRouter() {
   return trpc.router<Context>();
 }
-// Important: only use this export with SSR export const appRouter = createRouter()
+// Important: only use this export with SSR/SSG export const appRouter = createRouter()
   // Create route at path 'hello'
   .query('hello', {